OSSVerse/OSSVerse-In-A-Box/setup.md

     6. Add new organisation by executing POST method for oasp-api->Organisation api.
     ![alt text](./docs/images/Swagger-4.png)

-    7. Click on TryOut.
+    7. Click on "Try it out".
 Paste the access token copied above into "access-token" field as shown.
 Do not remove the Bearer key.

     Also update the Organisation details in the body such as Organisation Name, Password , email etc. as shown below.